1「一、武は萬有の根元にして我建国の一大精神なり。それ武術は皇国の道に起り百事神と。」- 植芝盛平

 最後に、発話媒介行為として、この発話は読者や修行者に対して「日常の行為を神聖視し、精神的な深い自己省察へと導く」「武の根本原理と精神形成との関連を自らの生活に反映させる」という影響を与える可能性がある。このように、道歌は単なる表現を越えて、読者の認知・感情にも作用するものとして機能する。引用した詩句とその訳、およびその位置づけは出典に基づく。

-What should also be emphasized is that the “bu” spoken of here should not be identified too quickly with “martial art” or “martial technique.”
+What should also be emphasized is that the bu spoken of here should not be identified too quickly with bujutsu (“martial art” or “martial technique”).
 For Ueshiba, bu is first of all a cosmic principle of order, operating throughout heaven, earth, and all existence, independent of national borders or political systems.
-By contrast, martial art can be understood as a historically limited practical program: the way that this principle was translated and institutionalized within modern Japan’s ideology of the national polity as “the spirit of founding the nation” and “the path of forming imperial subjects.”
+By contrast, bujutsu can be understood as a historically limited practical program: the way that this principle was translated and institutionalized within modern Japan’s ideology of the national polity as “the spirit of founding the nation” and “the path of forming imperial subjects.”
 Put differently, we can distinguish three layers: bu as macro-level cosmology, or Cosmic Principle; martial art as meso-level nation-building spirit; and daily posture, bearing, and movement as the micro-level of practice.
-Ueshiba, while keeping the original starting point firmly in bu as cosmic principle, may be read as attempting to restore historical martial art from the place into which it had strayed, and to open it once again toward a universal practical ethic expressed as “treating all things as kami.”
-Martial arts may extend to any group that creates a school shaped by its own identity, beliefs, ideology, and modes of thought, though they are not limited to these.
-But bu, the root of martial art, has no style.
-It is natural, and it is sacred.
+On this reading, Ueshiba places the true starting point firmly in bu as cosmic principle, then seeks to reorient historically entangled martial arts and open them again toward the universal practical ethic expressed as hyakuji kami to—“in all matters, as kami.”
+Martial arts may extend to any group that creates a school influenced by its own identity, beliefs, ideology, and modes of thought, but they are not limited to such forms.
+Yet bu, the root of martial arts, has no fixed style; it is natural and sacred.

 A one-line colloquial summary